greatest-ape/OctaSine/README.md

 Copyright (C) 2019-2021 Joakim Frostegård

-OctaSine is licensed under the GNU General Public License, Version 3, as published by the Free Software Foundation.
+OctaSine is licensed under the GNU Affero General Public License, Version 3, as published by the Free Software Foundation.
 See [LICENSE](LICENSE) for details.

 Contents of the `contrib` directory are licensed under other terms.
 Please